 As a Winston-Salem veterinary hospital, we work hard to educate North Carolina pet owners on the importance of spaying and neutering.
 Not only does this help to keep unwanted puppies and kittens out of area animal shelters, sterilization can help reduce the number of health conditions a pet experiences with age.
 Studies have also shown that early intervention can help reduce the chance of urinary infections, cancer, tumors, and other issues.
 In male pets, neutering can even help prevent aggression and ensure the animal does not try to get out when a neighboring female goes into a heat cycle.
 With females, the surgery can help prevent uterine infections and even certain cancers.

-Does Spaying and Neutering Hurt Pets?
+Does Spay and Neuter Surgery Hurt Pets?
 Is It Risky?

 Any type of surgery, there’s always a slight chance of complication.
 However, the benefits to your pet’s health far exceed any potential risk.
 As Winston-Salem pet surgery experts, we are extremely experienced with this type of procedure and know what to look out for during the operation.
 In fact, it is one of the most common types that our veterinary team performs.